DDomino/xssDemoServer/readme.md

 # Simple Servlet based server, meant for XSS demoes ONLY
 The project is Created from smaller samples, and therefore has a lot of code-duplication.
 Live with that, our write your own server(s) ;-)

+The project uses server side rendering only, that is no JavaScript, somehow similar to what you did on second semester

 ## Setting up
 This project can be used with an in-memory database (default), or an external MySQL database